ministryofjustice/delius-case-notes-api/README.md

 Run buildDocker.sh.
 This creates the docker image.

 The default behaviour is to for the container to run against an oracle database.
+This is enacted by running the spring profile 'oracle' by default.
 The host name for the oracle instance is exposed by the environment varaiable DB_HOSTNAME.

 If you want to run against the sort-of realistic oracle db container described above, the easiest